How to Survive Travel to India as a Beginner, What to Eat & Drink, Women-Specific Tips, Scams to Avoid & Everything Else You Need to Know

 66) Use PayPal or Western Union to send money to India.
 If for some reason you need to send money to an Indian from your home country, I recommend PayPal and if that doesn’t work then try Western Union.

 Below is a bonus tip from a fellow travel blogger:

-69) Know that “yes” can mean, “I don’t understand”.
-Sometimes a driver or shopkeeper may want to please you or simply won’t understand what you’re saying and so they say, “yes”.
-My friend whose been working in India for 10 years says that he doesn’t take “yes” for an answer!
+69) Know that “yes” can mean “I don’t understand”.
+Sometimes a driver or shopkeeper may want to please you or simply won’t understand what you’re saying and so they will say “yes”.
+My friend who’s been working in India for 10 years says that he doesn’t take “yes” for an answer!

 70) Be open to understanding the many different accents.
 India has 17 main languages and a huge range of English accents.
 This can lead to some difficulty comprehending someone’s words but if you’re open you should do fine.
 Sometimes you may need to simply ask the person to repeat themselves or say “I don’t understand” to gain clarity.